 Objects as Reference: Toward Robust First Principles of Digital Organization

-Information Infrastructure, Knowledge Management, Research, BlockScience
+Information Infrastructure, Knowledge Management, Research, BlockScience, Digital Infrastructure

+Objects as Reference: Toward Robust First Principles of Digital Organization